-Homebound instruction is provided for the child who is physically unable to attend school for a period of more than two weeks.
+Homebound instruction is provided for the child who is physically unable to attend school due to a medical condition for a period of more than two weeks.
 Application is made through the office at the child's school.
-A doctor's excuse is required in order to start homebound instruction.
-Close cooperation between the child's classroom teacher, tutor, and parents should exist to provide the best program for the homebound child.
+A doctor's order is required to initiate homebound instruction.
+Beginning in the 2021-2022 school year, homebound instruction may be held virtually with an assigned teacher through video conferencing.